adlibre/Adlibre-DMS/docs/index.rst

 -------

 Doccode is a rule identifier for matching document naming with the rule on how the system process the document.
-To create new doccode, all you need to do is to create new python class that inherit from DoccodeProvider and put the file in the plugins doccode directory.
+To create a new doccode, all you need to do is to create new python class that inherit from DoccodeProvider and put the file in the plugins doccode directory.